Barbara Probst Solomon: Awards and activism

 In 2002 she started the literary journal The Reading Room: Writing of the Moment, with the founding Board of Larry Rivers, Norman Mailer, Saul Bellow and Donald Maggin, and continues to serve as publisher and editor-in-chief.
 The Reading Rooms goal is to feature work by both well-known and emerging writers.

 In 2005 Solomon became the first North American and second woman to receive the Premio Antonio de Sancha awarded annually by the Association of Madrid Editors to a person distinguished for upholding universal cultural and literary values.
 Previous recipients include Jack Lang, former French Minister of Culture; Julio María Sanguinetti Coirolo, past President of Uruguay; actress Nuria Espert; Federico Mayor Zaragoza, former director general of UNESCO; and the Prix Goncourt winner Amin Maalouf.

 In May 2007, Solomon received the United Nations/Women Together Award, which honors women who "share a dedication to stand out in their individual activities, a commitment to their work, and a devotion to making the world a better place.
 Their efforts have made them symbols, icons and examples to the women of this century, giving hope for the future and creating a legacy for the next generations."
 In addition to Solomon, the 2007 awardees included artist Louise Bourgeois, Spanish television journalist Rosa Maria Calaf, Iranian lawyer Shirin Ebadi, Spanish economist Isabel Estape, theatrical and television producer Francine LeFrak, Wangari Maathal, the first African woman to be awarded the Nobel Prize, and Vasundhara Raje, the first woman Chief Minister of the State of Rajasthan.

 Family life

 Solomon was married to University of Southern California law professor Harold W. Solomon, who died in 1967 at the age of 44.
-She also had two daughters, Carla Solomon Magliocco and Maria Solomon, and four grandchildren.
+She had two daughters, Carla Solomon Magliocco and Maria Solomon, and four grandchildren.
 She died at her Manhattan home on September 1, 2019, at the age of 90.